Choosing the Provisioning Model for Image Management

-One factor that is not as important as many people believe is the scale of target environment.
+One factor that is not as important as many people believe is the scale of the target environment.
 Both PVS and MCS are enterprise ready solutions that can scale to tens of thousands of machines.

 Recommended mode: MCS for smaller environments, PVS/MCS for larger environments

-Citrix PVS is sensitive to properly working network environment - whether it’s proper routing/size of packets or stable network connection.
+Citrix PVS is sensitive to a properly working network environment - whether it’s proper routing/size of packets or stable network connection.
 Because it is using a hybrid UDP traffic, the impact of dropped packets can be substantial, as it requires a repeat of the whole sequence of packets.
-If network performance and/or stability is a concern, MCS (preferably not using NFS) might be a better approach.
+If network performance or stability is a concern, MCS (preferably not using NFS) might be a better approach.

 Recommended mode: MCS if network stability is a concern